Saori Takarada: Youth

 In 2016, Takarada was named to the Japan U-17 national team roster for the 2016 U-17 World Cup.
 She played in 5 matches and scored 2 goals, helping Japan to a 2nd place finish.

 In 2018, Takarada played for the Japan U-20 national team at the 2018 U-20 World Cup.
 She played in all 6 matches and scored 5 goals and recorded 3 assists.
 Takarada scored the game-winning goal for Japan in the tournament final against Spain, leading Japan to the championship.
 She earned the Silver Ball and Bronze Boot for her performance in the tournament.
 Takarada also won the 2018 Asian Young Footballer of the Year award in 2018.

 Senior

 Takarada was named to the Japanese national team for the 2019 World Cup after Riko Ueki withdrew due to injury in May 2019.
 She served as a substitute for Japan during the World Cup, appearing in three of Japan's four games.

+On 18 June 2021, she was included in the Japan squad for the 2020 Summer Olympics.

+On 7 January 2022, Takarada was called up to the 2022 AFC Women's Asian Cup squad.